What we Learn at Knox Forest School

 We encourage group building projects that require each doing their part.
 Kids naturally want to build things in groups.

-Confidence, Risk assessment, Awareness & Resilience (GRIT!)
+Risk assessment, Awareness & Resilience (GRIT!)

 Risk assessment is integral to a child's learning and confidence.
 Often, in our learning environments, we put up fences around all danger because we are afraid to let our kids explore risk.
 Studies have proven that allowing kids an environment with mediated risks actually builds great confidence and self-awareness needed in order to boost imagination and invention.